Deadline for applications: 6pm on Monday 10 October 2005

 Under pressure to produce new work and simply survive, many artists are denied opportunities to fully formulate their ideas or their practices or self-determine their role and representation.
 Artists are increasingly demanding time and space to develop their complex ideas.
 There is no doubt that when they are able to access safe spaces, creative and flexible support and effective resources, artists are demonstrably fulfilling their artistic potential, achieving more rigorous standards, effecting more appropriate means of representation and are generally more empowered and grounded.
 This could, of course, be said of any art form, but with Live Art ideas of what spaces, support and resources actually mean are almost unlimited.
 For example, space can mean space to think, to make, to read, to discuss, and to undertake academic or practical research to try out ideas without pressure and to have the right to fail.
 Existing structures and approaches cannot always respond to such plurality of need.

 Moreover, how ideas come into being is a complex process in itself.
 Given that Live Art is grounded in ideas and imagining different ways of approaching art and audiences, supporting the development of new ideas is not only intrinsic to, but is also the driving force of the Live Art sector.

-There is more information about Live Art on this website.
+Read more about Live Art on this site.